-The Illinois Asthma Program (IAP) has been in existence for 20 years.
-It is funded by the U.S. Centers for Disease Control and Prevention (CDC) to address asthma in Illinois.
-The IAP is led by the Illinois Department of Public Health (IDPH) and it implements the Illinois Asthma Plan.
-This plan was developed by key stakeholders participating in the Illinois State Plan Workgroup and focuses on action and collaboration to accomplish the CDC-sponsored national Controlling Childhood Asthma and Reducing Emergencies (CCARE) goal of reducing emergency department visits and hospitalizations due to asthma.
+The Illinois Asthma Program (IAP) has been in existence for 21 years.
+It is funded by the U.S. Centers for Disease Control and Prevention (CDC) and the Tobacco Settlement Recovery Funds to address asthma in Illinois.
+The IAP is led by the Illinois Department of Public Health and it implements the Illinois Asthma Plan.
+This plan was developed by key stakeholders participating in the Illinois State Plan Workgroup and focuses on action and collaboration to align with the 6|18 initiative and to accomplish the CDC sponsored national Controlling Childhood Asthma and Reducing Emergencies (CCARE) goal of reducing emergency department visits and hospitalizations due to asthma.

 Various priorities, strategies, and activities are included in the plan's framework.
-These components follow the CDC's EXHALE strategies which are:
+These components all follow the CDC's EXHALE strategies which are:

-- Education on asthma self-management (AS-ME) - eXtinguishing smoking and exposure to secondhand smoke - Home visiting for trigger reduction and asthma self-management education - Achievement of guidelines-based medical management - Linkages and coordination of care across settings - Environmental policies or best practices to reduce indoor and outdoor asthma triggers.
+- Education on asthma self-management (AS-ME). - eXtinguishing smoking and exposure to secondhand smoke. - Home visiting for trigger reduction and asthma self-management education. - Achievement of guidelines-based medical management. - Linkages and coordination of care across settings. - Environmental policies or best practices to reduce indoor and outdoor asthma triggers.